Generic name: iloprost inhalation [ ill-O-prost ]

 Ventavis has not been studied in children younger than 18 years old.

 Before using Ventavis, tell your doctor if you have liver or kidney disease, heart disease, low blood pressure, asthma or COPD, or a chest cold with cough.

 Ventavis inhalation is usually given 6 to 9 times per day.
 Your doses should not be spaced less than 2 hours apart, even if you feel like the effects of the medicine have worn off in less than 2 hours.

 Ventavis should be used only with the I-neb ADD System, or the Prodose AAD System.
 Do not use Ventavis with any other type of nebulizers.
 You will be shown how to use your nebulizer at home.

 Ventavis may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.

-To make sure you can safely use Ventavis, tell your doctor if you have other medical conditions, especially:
+To make sure Ventavis is safe for you, tell your doctor if you have ever had:

 How should I use Ventavis?

 Use Ventavis exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.